ferlores/cartero-node-hook-sync/README.md

 cartero-node-hook-sync
 ======================
-Like [cartero-node-hook](https://github.com/rotundasoftware/cartero-node-hook) but reading the assets deifition on the constructor
+Like [cartero-node-hook](https://github.com/rotundasoftware/cartero-node-hook) but reading the assets definition on the constructor